Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Introduction

-However, to make these applications a reality, high-sampling-rate (e.g., 250–1000 Hz) eye trackers \cite{ehinger2019new} are a key component, which record micro oculomotor events (such as microsaccades and fine-grained smooth pursuit) and extract subject-specific patterns that are not as precise at lower sample rates (e.g., 30–60 Hz).
-Previous studies \cite{holland2012biometric, lohr2022eye, jiao2023supreyes} have shown that shorter segments of high-sampling-rate recordings can compete with, or even surpass, longer and lower-sampling-rate sequences in tasks such as gaze-based user authentication \cite{lohr2022ekyt}.
-It underscores that gaze data carries significant biometric and behavioral features.
+However, to make these applications a reality, high-sampling-rate (e.g., 250–1000 Hz) eye movement signals are crucial, as they capture micro-oculomotor events (such as microsaccades and fine-grained smooth pursuit) and extract subject-specific patterns that are less precise at lower sample rates (e.g., 30–60 Hz).
 In addition, high-frequency gaze sequences have detailed subject-specific information that can enable re-identification \cite{khan2019survey} and the inference of sensitive attributes (e.g., gender, identity, ethnicity), raising significant privacy concerns \cite{steil2019privacy}.
-However, the limited availability of high-quality public datasets remains a significant bottleneck for advancing the field.
-Collecting large, diverse, and high-quality eye-tracking data is equipment- and labor-intensive \cite{griffith2021gazebase}, requires controlled protocols, lengthy recording sessions, and often demands expert annotation of oculomotor events.
-These constraints warrant reducing reliance on real data but focusing on subject-aware synthetic data generation while preserving the properties required.
+Despite the value of such signals for authentication and other applications, most large datasets are proprietary and publicly unavailable \cite{garbin2020dataset, cheng2024appearance}.
+Moreover, collecting large-scale, diverse, and high-quality datasets is expensive and labor-intensive, requiring specialized equipment, controlled acquisition protocols, long recording sessions, and expert annotation of oculomotor events \cite{griffith2021gazebase}.
+Together, these challenges motivate us to address these gaps by focusing on subject-aware synthetic data generation that should preserve necessary properties while reducing reliance on real data.